 Often, it’s hard to get a clear view of your own brand.
 You’re too closely involved with it, which prevents you from seeing it from a broader perspective.
 In such cases, it’s useful to get feedback from customers.

 After all, customers are the very people your brand identity is shaped for.
 You may invest all your resources into developing a specific brand personality.
 But if your target audience perceives the brand differently, then it all amounts to nothing.
+Your brand values bring your customers closer to your brand, and your brand identity should be based on your values.

 Thus, a short survey about customer perceptions will do no harm when it comes to establishing a brand voice.
 Make sure you write both the survey and the email (in which you ask customers to take it) in your usual voice rather than the one you’re trying to achieve.
 This will result in more accurate responses.